 6 Types of CTAs You Need to Have on Your Website

-At the end of the day, your business’s website is designed to drive sales and get you new customers.
-That’s why it’s essential that your website design is as effective as possible—which is where CTAs come into play.
+At the end of the day, your business’s website is designed to drive sales and get you, new customers.
+That’s why your website design must be as effective as possible—which is where CTAs come into play.
 According to Top Shelf Media, 90% of visitors that read your headline copy will also read your CTA copy.
-That means that a well-written and designed CTA has a lot of potential to help you grow your business.
+That means that a well-written and designed CTA has many potentials to help you grow your business.

 CTAs are powerful tools that can be used to help push your customers towards taking action—whether that’s making a purchase or requesting a quote.
 The key to an effective CTA is to make it as persuasive as possible.

 In this post, we’ll cover the 6 types of CTAs you need to have on your website and the most important factors that make a compelling CTA.
 Let’s get started:

 #1: Lead Generation

 When it comes to effective web design and eCommerce, it’s important to target your messaging and provide clear steps to conversion.
 Turn your passive website user into a potential customer with lead-generating CTAs.

 Lead generating CTAs should be strategic and straightforward so that they’re as effective as possible—after all, getting new customers is the main goal of your business.
 You want your lead-generating CTAs to be a clear solution to their problem.
 And, if you can make your copy clever or catchy, that’s even better.

 As you can see in the example above, the headline immediately catches the reader’s attention and is followed by text that clearly states what they’re offering.

 Automated lead generation and form submission make an eCommerce business a potential career and side lucrative side hustle.
 Form submission CTAs go hand-in-hand with lead generation because they’re used to collect the necessary information to turn the website user into an actual lead.
 Once a form is submitted, you have the contact information you need to follow up with them and take the next step toward converting them into a customer.